microsoft/fast/CONTRIBUTING.md

 Exception to this process is allowed for high-priority changes that address security vulnerabilities.
 A shorter review period and modified sign-off process may be necessary depending on the nature of the change and severity of the issue.

 ## Release policy
-The guiding light, at all times, should be the long-term stability, reliability, maintainability, extensibility, performance, and ultimately quality as informed through current industry standards and best practices.
+The guiding light, at all times, should be the long-term stability, reliability, maintainability, extensibility, performance, and ultimately quality, as informed by current industry standards and best practices.

 * Pull requests should be of production quality, stable, and ready for deployment.
-* Pull requests should include updates to release notes, documentation, code comments, and incrementing the current version number.
+* Pull requests should include updates to release notes, documentation, code comments.

 Production errors or bugs with major impact to users, contributors, and/or collaborators, may require shorter review periods and are indicated by the highest priority and severity levels as indicated by an `issue` label with generally immediate action to be taken to rectify, release, and deploy.